 The average number of people who read blogs in 2008 was just under 50%.
 This number jumped another 10 percent by 2013 and the number of people blogging has also increased 5 percent in those same years.
 These levels are set to double over the next few years, so a better question is why are you not blogging already?

-Making time for blogging has more benefits than just interaction.
 Blogs will help in situations of hardships for a company.
-For instance, lets say your company had to discontinue a service but certain buyers accustom to using this item have developed an attachment and didn’t know you had discontinued this service.
+For instance, let’s say your company had to discontinue service but certain buyers accustom to using this item have developed an attachment and didn’t know you had discontinued this service.
 Discontinuing that item can cause a series of repercussions and you need to address those sooner rather than later.
 Having a blog will enable those buyers to find their answers quickly because we all know if they are not calling your company directly they are searching for your organically on Google.
-Hopefully if you have done some keyword integration with your blog, those search results will lead them to your blog and their answer.
+Hopefully, if you have done some keyword integration with your blog, those search results will lead them to your blog and their answer.

 Hungry for more blogging tidbits?
 Contact us to start turning your business around!August 26, 2016